 Ellen Valentine (303-724-2069)

-- Understand the functional anatomy of the nervous system and their relation to therapeutic interventions.
+- Understand the functional anatomy and physiology of the nervous system and their relation to therapeutic interventions.

 - Understand the components of the neurologic exam, and demonstrate proficiency in performing a neurologic exam.

 - Be able to identify the constellation of deficits that result from a lesion in the nervous system at the following loci: muscle, neuromuscular junction, spinal cord, brainstem, basal ganglia, cerebellum, cortex.

 - Understand the major pathologic conditions that afflict the nervous system.
 Know the basic principles of diagnosis and treatment for these disorders.

 - Recognize the relationship between the structure of the nervous system and behavior.

 - Understand the difference between behavioral neurology and psychiatry.
 Recognize the different methods employed by each in the evaluation of behavioral disorders.